 If your device has the wrong date and time settings, it may not communicate properly with the internet servers, which can lead to an Instagram login error.
 Always ensure that the time and date of your device is set to automatic to avoid this issue.

 2. Scroll down and tap on “Date and Time.”

 3. Make sure that the toggle for “Set Automatically” is on.

 Clean Up Your Instagram App’s Data And Cache

 Your mobile device’s apps constantly accumulate cached files in order to make every session fast and smooth.
-However, sometimes, it may store too much in the cache.
-When this happens, it could cause your app to malfunction, which is why you have to periodically clean up your app’s cache.
+However, sometimes, it may store too much in the cache and it could cause your app to malfunction.
+This is why you have to periodically clean up your app’s cache.

 Here’s how to do that on Android.